 The plant is monitored remotely from the control room at the company headquarters.
 To make this possible, the latest MIXIT generation is equipped with its own RJ45 input, allowing you to monitor the mixing loop using the Grundfos cloud solution, BuildingConnect.
 This platform is used to monitor, control and operate heating systems in smaller properties that do not have comprehensive control technology.
 While important functions can be used in the MIXIT standard version, the complete scope of functions requires a software upgrade for the control unit.

 OVE plans not only to use the latest MIXIT technology in new plants, but also when modernizing old plants.
-"The all-in-one solution has proven itself to us in dozens of plants", states Alexander Grafe.
+"The all-in-one solution has proven itself to us in dozens of plants," affirms Alexander Grafe.
 "It reduces the cost of planning and installation, is easy to handle and gives us maximum control over the mixing loop operation.
-The cloud monitoring solution for the latest generation is a meaningful development and has made the concept even more attractive to operators looking to consistently optimize their plant."
+The cloud monitoring solution for the latest generation is a meaningful development and has made the concept even more attractive to operators looking to consistently optimise their plant."

-The cloud solution is an important further development for mixing loops.
-All we need is an active internet connection for visualized access to all of the mixing loop's data points via the dashboard at the factory.
+The cloud solution is an important advanced development for mixing loops," says Alexander Grafe.
+"Now all we need is an active internet connection for access to all of the mixing loop's data points via the dashboard at the factory.